All About Doctor Education Pvt Ltd

 MBBS in Vietnam for Indian Students 2026-27

-In India, more than 23 lakh students take NEET annually in order to compete for about 1, 06,333 medical seats.
-There would be a few government seats, and the cost of the full course of private MBBS in India would be INR 60 lakhs to INR 1 crore.
+In India, more than 23 lakh INR students take NEET annually in order to compete for about 1, 06,333 medical seats.
+There would be a few government seats, and the cost of the full course of private MBBS in India would be USD 63,500 to USD 106,000 (INR 60 lakhs to INR 1 crore).
 Most students who are eligible for NEET but cannot afford or get a government seat either forfeit the opportunity altogether or take heavy loans from private colleges.
-Mbbs In Vietnam For Indian Students is a feasible and affordable plan.
+MBBS in Vietnam for Indian Students is a feasible and affordable plan.

 Is an MBBS in Vietnam Valid in India?
 (NMC Rules You Must Follow)